No, SIMS is completely free to the participants.

 Due to the overlapping program dates and our busy schedule, you cannot participate in both programs.
 However, we encourage you to apply to both and decide which to attend after the decisions are sent out.

 Please note: in SIMS, you will receive a "head start" on your physics and math coursework taught by graduate students who have TA'd for those courses in the past.
 You do not receive academic credit for this work.
 However, you will receive research training that will help you join a research group on campus, which few undergraduate students have when entering UCSB.

 It varies with our funding, but cohorts are either 28 or 32 SIMSters.

 SIMS is a program for incoming freshmen students.
 However, the Center for Science and Engineering Partnerships offers several undergraduate research experiences for current community college students and transfering students, in addition to our general undergraduate research experiences.

 Before the program, SIMS Peer Mentors will participate in virtual mentor training and program development meetings.
 We will do our best to arrange the training at a time that does not conflict with your other commitments (i.e., REU’s, courses, other academic commitments).
 However, please keep in mind that participation in Peer Mentor training is REQUIRED.

 Yes, having any research experience prior to the SIMS program, even if it is during the summer before SIMS, satisfies this requirement.

 You must be an active participant during the required hours of the SIMS program.
-There will be breaks in between virtual events and staff meetings that are your free time.
+There will be breaks in between virtual and in-person events and staff meetings that are your free time.
 SIMS must be your priority during the 3-week program.